ArvinCorotana/ML-project-Template/README.md

 feature_eng_pipeline.py: Manages feature creation and transformation.
 This pipeline should be deterministic and reproducible, creating identical features from identicial inputs.
 It should handle both training-time feature engineering (where you can compute stats from the full dataset) and inference-time feature engineering (where you can only use info available at prediction time)

+### Tests
+Testing ML code presents unique challenges compared to normal software testing. testing ML systems requires careful though about test data.
+You need datasets that are large enough to be meaningful but small enough to run quickly in your test suite.
+You need data that covers important edge cases without including sensitive info.
+Many teams maintain curated test datasets that are specifically designed for automated testing.

+Unit tests: Focus on deterministic components of the ML system like data processing functions, feature engineering logic, evaluation metrics and utility functions.
+These tests should run quikcly and should not depend on external data or services.
+They should cover edge cases and error conditions that are difficult to test in end-toend workflows.

+Integration tests: Verify that your pipelines work together correctly.
+These tests might use small sample datasets to verify that training produces valid models and that inference produces sensible predictions.
+They should test the complete workflow from data loading to prediction output.

 ---